The Home Affairs Committee launches an inquiry to examine progress in the twenty years since the Macpherson report was published.

 - The quality and effectiveness of the support and leadership provided by the Home Office and other national bodies in achieving nationwide progress against Sir William’s recommendations.

 Written submissions are normally published on the Committee’s website.
 If it is necessary to include personal experiences in your submission, or you have concerns about your submission being made public, please contact email@example.com for advice before submitting.
 Further guidance on making a submission is available here.

-Closing date for written submissions has been extended to Thursday 31 January 2019.
+Closing date for written submissions was Thursday 31 January 2019.